About the ESG

 The procedure was developed in the United States some years ago and trials have been conducted in the US, South America and Europe.
 The procedure was launched in the UK in January 2016.

 It’s impossible to predict accurately because weight loss results vary by patients.
 The studies we have available show patients, on average, achieving about 50% excess weight loss.
 Of course, there are some patients who lose nearly all of their excess and others who lose little.
 This is true of all the weight loss procedures.
 For optimal results you will need to make changes to your diet and eating behaviours, and the procedure will support you to make these changes.
 We would say exactly the same to patients having a gastric band, sleeve or bypass procedure.

-The procedure fee is broadly the same as that for the surgical sleeve at about £10,000.
-The price is similar because the hospital stay, the time in theatre and the instrument costs are broadly the same.
+The procedure fee will depend on location and surgeon.
+The price is similar to the surgical sleeve because the hospital stay, the time in theatre and the instrument costs are broadly the same.

 We do not offer an in house finance plan for this procedure but as approved credit brokers we would be happy to introduce you to the lender, afforditNOW, to whom we make referrals.
 Please ask for details when you call or email us your enquiry.

 The surgeon is Mr Jamie Kelly.
 Mr Kelly is a consultant surgeon at Southampton NHS Trust and has his NHS practice at Southampton General Hospital.
 HE is a very experienced bariatric (weight loss) surgeon.
 He does his private ESG procedures at the local Spire Hospital.
 Mr Kelly was selected to be the first surgeon for ESG in the UK because of his skill and experience with invasive endoscopic surgery, a field in which he specialises.